marcopennekamp/lore/specification/modules.md

 A member in the local module `baz` has access to the following module members by simple name (and in this precedence):

-- Locally declared members of `baz`.
+- Imports and locally declared members of `baz`.
-- Imports of the local module `baz`.
-- Locally declared members of `foo.bar`.
+- Imports and locally declared members of `foo.bar`.
-- Imports of the local module `foo.bar`.
-- Locally declared members of `top`.
+- Imports and locally declared members of `top`.
-- Imports of the local module `top`.
 - Globally declared members of `baz`.
 - Globally declared members of `foo.bar`.
 - Globally declared members of `top`.